draghuram/pythonintro/doc/source/lessons/lesson2.rst

-Lesson 2 - Lists, for and if statements
+Lesson 2 - Lists and if statements
 =======================================

 In the last lesson, we learned basic data types - numbers and